RateCity.com.au

 - 4 min read

-People who invest in property in Australia may qualify for several tax deductions as long as they earn rent from the property.
-Typically, you can only get the tax deductions for the period the property is rented out.
-So if there is a period you live in the property, there are no tax deductions available on that period.
+People who invest in property in Australia may qualify for several tax deductions as long as they are earning rent from the property.
+If there is a period when you live in the property, there are no tax deductions available during that period.
+For instance, if the property was genuinely rented out for only six months of the financial year, the tax deduction available would be half the amount available for the full year.
+A similar calculation may apply if you are only renting out part of the property.

 One common tax-saving strategy is the practice of negative gearing.
 This refers to situations where the homeowner’s rent doesn’t fully cover the costs you incurred for the property.
 These costs may include: